ejs-ejs/multilanguage/README.md

 # multilanguage
 This is the multilanguage.sty package for LaTeX

 The solution is based upon [TEX StackExchange answer](http://tex.stackexchange.com/questions/5076/is-it-possible-to-keep-my-translation-together-with-original-text/31401#31401) by [Riccardo](http://tex.stackexchange.com/users/7537/riccardo).
-Apparently, this user prefers to keep an air of mystery about them.
+Apparently, this user prefers to keep an air of mystery.

 ** Usage: **